Searching for patentability

 From translation to drafting

-Our work in proofreading, editing and drafting of patent applications is the consequence of our translation activity, through which we found many instances to translate for various patent authorities numerous legal texts on the one hand, and thousands of patent and utility model applications on the other hand.
+Our work in proofreading, editing, and drafting patent applications is a natural extension of our translation activities.
+Through this work, we have had numerous opportunities to translate legal texts for various patent authorities, as well as thousands of patent and utility model applications.

-Translating a well-written text can be viewed as a straightforward work, provided that the translator in-charge has the required knowledge in the field of translation.
+Translating a well-written text can generally be considered a straightforward task, provided that the translator in charge possesses the necessary subject-matter and linguistic expertise.

-In brief, our engagement in proofreading, editing and drafting evolved spontaneously from our translation activities, as a result of which we began to provide to patent attorneys both the drafting and the translation of patent applications by the same person in-charge.
+In summary, our involvement in proofreading, editing, and drafting has evolved organically from our translation activities.
+As a result, we are able to offer patent attorneys both drafting and translation services performed by the same professional.

-In doing so, we adhere to the rules and conventions under the European Patent Office (EPO), the World Intellectual Property Organization (WIPO), the United States Patent and Trademark Office (USPTO) and the Turkish Patent and Trademark Office.
+In doing so, we adhere to the rules and conventions of the European Patent Office (EPO), the World Intellectual Property Organization (WIPO), the United States Patent and Trademark Office (USPTO), and the Turkish Patent and Trademark Office (TPTO).